Y. P. Trivedi

-He is a Member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Parliament.
+He was Member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Parliament.
 He graduated with a B.Com., after which he did LL.B.
-Currently, he lives in Delhi.
+Currently, he lives in Malabar Hill, Mumbai.
 He has travelled extensively throughout the world.
 He was the president of Cricket Club of India and currently is a member.
 He is an eminent lawyer of the Supreme Court of India.
 He is also the chairman of JK Sports foundation.
 His term is 2 April 2008 to 2 April 2014.

 He was born and brought up in Surat.